-Conditional Use Permits are not required for Community Care Facilities, Residential Facilities for the Elderly, and Hospices housing six or fewer individuals in all residential zones.
+A Conditional Use Permit (CUP) is not required for Community Care Facilities, Residential Facilities for the Elderly, and Hospices housing six or fewer individuals in all residential zones.

 A Performance Standard Permit (PSP) is required for such facilities only in residential zones when housing seven to 12 individuals, while a Conditional Use Permit is required when housing more than 12 individuals in all zones.
 The purpose of the PSP is to make sure any accessory uses (e.g., recreational facilities, staff offices, etc.) fit into the character of a residential neighborhood.
 For similar reasons, a PSP is also required for Large Family Day Care Homes and a CUP is required for Group Residential in residential zones.